 Our people – Agriculture

 AB Agri’s ambition is to create workplaces where every colleague can develop and succeed.
-It delivers this through action on diversity and inclusion, safety and wellbeing, and learning and development.
+Its action is focused on diversity and inclusion, safety and wellbeing and talent development.

-AB Agri offers a wide range of activities to broaden its colleagues’ knowledge and expand its talent pool.
-It provides people with opportunities to develop their full potential and positively contribute to the business’s goals.
-It also seeks to nurture and maintain a fair, innovative and inclusive culture where people can bring their whole selves to work every day.
+AB Agri provides a variety of initiatives designed to enhance employees' knowledge, strengthen its talent pipeline, and support individual growth.
+It offers development and career progression opportunities to help individuals reach their full potential and positively contribute to business goals.
+Additionally, it seeks to nurture and maintain a fair, innovative and inclusive culture where people can bring their whole selves to work every day.

 Health, safety and wellbeing

-Health and safety is a fundamental pillar of AB Agri’s Target Zero programme, which also covers feed safety, site environmental compliance and security.
-Alongside its commitment to safety, it seeks to provide healthy working environments and enhance all colleagues’ working lives.
+AB Agri manages health and safety through its Target Zero programme, which also covers feed safety, site environmental compliance and security.
+Alongside its commitment to safety, AB Agri seeks to provide healthy working environments and enhance all colleagues’ working lives.

 Wellbeing

 AB Agri is dedicated to providing a healthy working environment and improving the quality of working lives for all colleagues.
-AB Agri participates annually in World Wellbeing Week, which aims to raise awareness of keeping fit and well, inside and outside of work.
-The most recent activities included a walking challenge where colleagues kept a track of how far they had moved that week and recorded their times.
-Collectively, almost 21,000km was recorded.
+It participates annually in World Wellbeing Week, which aims to raise awareness of the importance of keeping fit and well, inside and outside of work.
+In 2025, over 2,000 colleagues participated in events during the week from all over the globe which included walks, meditation, resilience talks and skills sharing.

 In addition, a number of services are in place to help colleagues balance work and family commitments, manage stress and enjoy a healthier lifestyle.
 These include: